 If the bid is successful, the Spherical Tokamak for Energy Production programme (STEP) could place Goole and the wider Yorkshire region at the heart of efforts to create sustainable energy by copying the natural processes that power the sun and the stars.

-Research carried out by Professor Howard Wilson from the University’s Department of Physics and the York Plasma Institute (YPI) into plasma science and magnetic confinement fusion underpins and informs the East Yorkshire bid.
+Research carried out by Professor Howard Wilson (from the University’s School of Physics, Engineering and Technology, and the York Plasma Institute) into plasma science and magnetic confinement fusion underpins and informs the East Yorkshire bid.

 Professor Wilson was the first director of the STEP project while on secondment to UKAEA.